developer88/cleanmythings/README.md

 Because of each slot may have different start time and length i use GAP constant to check if next slot is in +- GAP interval.

+I use SQLite so no indexes were created.

 ###### Create API

 * Look at [slots_controller.rb](https://github.com/developer88/cleanmythings/blob/master/app/controllers/slots_controller.rb "slots_controller.rb") for main API methods.
 * Look at [slots_controller_spec.rb](https://github.com/developer88/cleanmythings/blob/master/spec/controllers/slots_controller_spec.rb "slots_controller_spec.rb") for main API methods specs.

+###### Overall

+I think i have chosen too complicated way to check for slots available so i think this is not my best app :(